https://github.com/milkypostman/melpa.git

 Relevant communications with the upstream package maintainer (e.g.,

-compatibility changes that you have submitted).
+package.el compatibility changes that you have submitted).

-Test that the package builds properly via make recipes/<recipe>
+Test that the package builds properly via make recipes/<recipe>,

-or pressing C-c C-c
+or pressing C-c C-c in the recipe buffer.

-Test that the package installs properly via package-install-file
+Test that the package installs properly via package-install-file,

-or entering “yes” when prompted after pressing C-c C-c
+or entering “yes” when prompted after pressing C-c C-c in the

 recipe buffer.